 Once you start slicing, the exposed or cut sides can dry out quickly.
 Here’s a way to keep things fresh:

-- Wrap the leftover cake with a few slices of apple or cubes of sugar or a slice of fresh bread set inside the pan (or in the open space of the plate).
+- Wrap any leftovers with a few slices of apple or cubes of sugar or a slice of fresh bread set inside the pan (or in the open space of the plate).
 Make sure to store it in an airtight container or wrapped well in plastic wrap.

 - Dust the holder or platter with a bit of confectioner’s sugar before placing the cake on it, this will help keep it from sticking to the bottom.